Looking for the best things to do in Symi, Greece? I planned the perfect picturesque trip to this Greek island and want to help you do the same!

 #10.
 Check out the Folklore & Archaeological Museum

-The museum is open daily at 8:30 except closed on Tuesdays.
-If you have the time it is a lovely way to spend an hour or so.
+The museum is open daily at 8:30, except Tuesdays, when it is closed.
+If you have the time, it is a lovely way to spend an hour or so.

 #11.
 Climb Kali Strata For An Epic View